 Pulau Weh (Weh Island) is an idyllic tropical island off the northernmost coast of Sumatra.

 It can be reached by fast ferry (around 45 minutes) or slow ferry (about 90 minutes) and is well worth a visit if you’re a beach lover or interested in diving and snorkelling.

 At just 156 sq km, Pulau Weh is a great little spot to spend a few days.
-You can explore the coastline by scooter (the roads are safe and quiet) and visit the monument at Kilometer Nol – designated the most northern point of Indonesia.
+You can enjoy some of the most scenic beaches in Sumatra, explore the coastline by scooter (the roads are safe and quiet) and visit the monument at Kilometer Nol – designated the most northern point of Indonesia.

 The sea around Pulau Weh is a protected area, which makes it perfect for snorkelling and diving.
 Explore the shoreline around Iboih Beach or hop across to the gorgeous coral garden at Rubiah Island.
 You can even swim and snorkel at an active underwater volcano!